Last Updated 3/5/2023

 Do you already have an email list provider that you are using to collect emails?
 If yes, you can skip this next part.

 If not, you will need one.
 There is a wide variety of different email marketing services, but some of them only offer a short trial period before you are required to pay.
-For this reason, I highly recommend Mailchimp because it is free (up to 2,000 subscribers) that makes it ideal for new artists or artists on a budget.
+For this reason, I highly recommend Mailchimp because it is free (up to 2,000 subscribers) which makes it ideal for new artists or artists on a budget.

 Active Campaign – Starting at $9/month